 After Microscopic Endodontic Treatment

-It is likely that your tooth and jaw will be sore for several days following treatment.
-The tooth and surrounding tissues may be tender as a result of manipulation during treatment and due to the prior condition of the tooth.
+It is likely your tooth and jaw will be sore following treatment.
+The tooth and surrounding tissues may be tender due to the prior condition of the tooth and as a result of manipulation during treatment.
 This is a normal situation.

-If prescription pain medication has been prescribed, follow the directions as indicated.
+If prescription pain medication or oral sedation medication has been prescribed, follow the directions as indicated.
 Driving, making important decisions, operating machinery and drinking alcohol should be avoided.

-Rinsing with warm salt water for the next 2-3 days will help alleviate the soreness.
-Use one teaspoon of table salt in a glass of warm water and hold a mouthful near the tooth for one-half minute.
+Rinsing with warm salt water for the next 2-3 days will help alleviate some soreness associated with treatment.
+Use one teaspoon of table salt dissolved in a glass of warm water and hold a mouthful near the tooth for one-half minute.
 This may be used once an hour.

-The tooth should remain sealed after appointment(s).
+The tooth should remain sealed after the appointment(s); however, it is important that your dentist begin the final restorative procedures as soon as possible.
 The tooth and temporary filling may feel different following treatment.
-Upon completion of the final restoration by your general dentist the tooth should feel smooth, comfortable, and fully functional.
-However, it is important that your dentist begin the final restorative procedures as soon as possible.
+Upon completion of the final restoration by your general dentist, the tooth should feel smooth, comfortable, and fully functional.